 Once the spatchcocked bird's been placed on the grill, skin-side up, the heat of the grill renders the chicken fat for browned, evenly crisped skin allover.
 The dark leg meat is able to cook through without drying out the leaner white meat, which sits atop the breastbone, a natural buffer between the heat source and the lean white meat.
 The total cooking time is about 45 minutes, and there's not a thing you're required to do during the duration of its being grilled.
 Remembering not to forget the chicken on the grill is the only real task at hand—remember to set a timer!

 So Simple, So Delicous, So Versatile

 Seasoning the chicken with salt, pepper, and some olive oil is all that's needed for delicious results, but one of chicken's most loveable, delicious traits is how easy it is to pair with other flavors.
 Squirt fresh lemon juice over the freshly cooked bird, just pulled from the grill.
 Or slather it in your favorite barbecue sauce for the last 10 minutes of cooking—barbecue sauce is typically high in sugar, which tends to burn after prolonged exposure to high heat.

 Once the 45 minutes have passed and the skin is browned and crisp, pierce the chicken in the thigh and check that any juices run clear to ensure doneness.
 Let the grilled bird stand on a cutting board for 10 minutes before slicing to let the juices redistribute evenly throughout.

-Watch how easy it is to spatchcock a chicken -- you'll never do it any other way again!
+Watch how easy it is to spatchcock a chicken—you'll never want to cook chicken any other way again!